QBRC/CasHmac/README.md

 Secure your clients (consumers of the RESTful service) with the CasHmac-client library as follows.

 1. Include the cashmac-client and cashmac-shared JAR as dependencies for your REST Service project.
 2. Create a static function that returns a ClientRequestFactory, from which you can grab a reference to your REST client.
-The "client" subproject in the CasHmac-Sample project shows you how to do this for a simple console application.
+The "client" subproject in our sample Guiberest project shows you how to do this for a simple console application.
 The "web-client" subproject shows you a more elegant implementation with Guice for dependency injection.

       ```java
       private static ClientRequestFactory initializeRequests() {